 Crack Sealing

 Cracks in roadways allow water to filter under the pavement surface and begin to undermine the gravel base gravel layers potentially causing pot holes.
 Hot poured crack sealant is applied to hinder further pavement deterioration.
-A Crack Sealing program is completed yearly separate from the Street Paving Program.
+A crack sealing program is completed yearly separate from the annual street paving program.

 Patch Paving